 - Cost: Monoclonal antibodies require costly and complex biological manufacturing processes.
 Our manufacturing process is chemically based and highly scalable and requires lower capital expenditures.
 In addition, we designed our product candidates to generate antibody production in the body, thus requiring meaningfully less drug substance relative to mAbs, leading to commensurately lower costs. - Administration: Our product candidates are designed to be injected in quarterly or longer intervals via intramuscular injection similar to a flu shot.
-We believe this offers considerable convenience compared to mAbs, which can require up to bi-weekly dosing via intravenous infusion or subcutaneous injections, and small molecules, which often require daily dosing. - Efficacy: In our clinical trials conducted to date, our product candidates have yielded comparatively high response rates, high target-specific antibodies against self-antigens and relatively long durations of action.
+We believe this offers considerable convenience compared to mAbs, which can require up to bi-weekly dosing via intravenous infusion or subcutaneous injections, and small molecules, which often require daily dosing. - Efficacy: In our clinical trials conducted to date, our product candidates have yielded high response rates (95% or above at target dose levels) for UB-311, UB-312 and UB-612, high target-specific antibodies against self-antigens (as seen in UB-311 and UB-312 clinical trials) and long durations of action for UB-311 (based on titer levels remaining elevated between doses) and UB-612 (based on half-life).
+See our descriptions of these clinical trials under "Business-Our Product Candidates."
 We also believe that the improved convenience of our product candidates as compared to mAbs has the potential to lead to increased adherence by patients.
 Furthermore, our Vaxxine Platform enables the combining of target antigens into a single formulation.
 For indications that could be treated more effectively with a multivalent approach, we believe our Vaxxine Platform would have an advantage over other modalities.
 Finally, because our Vaxxine Platform is designed to elicit endogenous antibodies, we believe our product candidates may lessen or avoid altogether the phenomenon of anti-drug antibodies which has limited the efficacy of certain mAbs over time.